fabricetriboix/openvpn-install/README.md

 in batch (please note adding users still requires some interaction when a password is required).

-Don't forget to enable NAT!
+Don't forget to enable NAT if you didn't chose the `-f` option when installing OpenVPN!
 Example on a Linux box:

     $ sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
     $ sudo apt install iptables-persistent